uken/fluent-plugin-elasticsearch/README.md

 If it is set, timer for clearing `alias_indexes` and `template_names` caches will be launched and executed.

 Default value is `nil`.

+## use_legacy_template

+Use legacy template or not.

+Elasticsearch 7.8 or later supports the brand new composable templates.

+For Elasticsearch 7.7 or older, users should specify this parameter as `false`.

+Composable template documentation is [Put Index Template API | Elasticsearch Reference](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-templates.html) and legacy template documentation is [Index Templates | Elasticsearch Reference](https://www.elastic.co/guide/en/elasticsearch/reference/current/indices-templates-v1.html).

+Please confirm that whether the using Elasticsearch cluster(s) support the composable template feature or not when turn on the brand new feature with this parameter.

 ## Configuration - Elasticsearch Input